cofinoa/netcdf-java/docs/src/site/pages/netcdfJava/ncmlschema.md

  **promoteGlobalAttribute** element.
 4. Specify which variables should be cached (outer aggregation only) with a **cacheVariable** element.
 5. Nested **netcdf** datasets can be explicitly listed.
-6. Nested netcdf datasets can be implictly specified with a **scan** element.
+6. Nested netcdf datasets can be implicitly specified with a **scan** element.
 7. The scan directory **location**.
 8. If you specify a **regExp**, only files with whose full pathnames match the regular expression will be included.
 9. If you specify a **suffix**, only files with that ending will be included.
 A regExp attribute will override, that is,